Varla

 VarlaLiquidatorBase (Abstract)

-Shared logic inherited by both liquidator variants:
+Shared logic inherited by all three liquidator contracts:

 ResponsibilityDescription